 7. Indicate a Security Deposit

-List the amount of the required security deposit, and where / how the money will be held prior to being given back to the subtenant at the end of the sublease agreement.
+List the amount of the required security deposit and where / how the money will be held before being given back to the subtenant at the end of the sublease agreement.

 8. Decide on Maintenance and Repair Responsibilities